 What appliances will be available in the residence halls?

 Small kitchen areas or microwave ovens are provided in many residence halls.
 These areas are intended for cooking snacks and occasional meals only.
 Each student will be allowed a small mini fridge (3 cubic feet large maximum) in their dorm room.
 More information about leasing a MicroFridge will be mailed to your home in June.
 For safety reasons, cooking appliances in student rooms is strictly prohibited, though single-serve coffee makers (like Keurig brand) are allowed.

 Will I be able to see my room if I'm visiting the area over the summer?

 Renovations, housekeeping, and occupancy by our summer programs prevent the previewing of rooms.
 Campus tours are available through the Admissions Office and usually include a typical room.

 All students are assigned new post office box numbers in mid-July.
-Log in to the Orientation website and select Student Profile for your box number and combination.
+You can access your mailing address from the Peoplesoft portal.
+After logging in, go to your campus personal information and you will find your Scandling Center address there.
 All letters and packages should be addressed to you at:

 (Box #) Scandling Center

 Geneva, NY 14456

 Please note: Do not mail to P.O.
 Box (Box#).
 It will slow your mail and make sorting it more difficult for the Postal Service.